Slideshow Pictures: High Blood Pressure (Hypertension) -- Symptoms, Causes and Treatments

 Hypertension and Medicine

-Cold and flu medicines that contain decongestants are one of several classes of medicine that can cause your blood pressure to rise.
-Others include NSAID pain relievers, steroids, diet pills, birth control pills, and some antidepressants.
-If you have high blood pressure, talk to you doctor about what medicines and supplements you are taking that may affect blood pressure.
+Certain medications contain ingredients that can elevate blood pressure.
+Cold and flu medications that contain decongestants are one example of drugs that raise blood pressure.
+Other kinds of medicines that can raise blood pressure are steroids, diet pills, birth control pills, NSAID pain relief medications, and some antidepressants.
+Talk to your doctor about the medications or supplements you may be taking that might affect your blood pressure.

 'White Coat' Hypertension